Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Conclusion

 We have presented automatic high-order accurate methods for BZ integration with positive broadening, and adaptive frequency sampling.
 Our algorithms are straightforward to implement and deliver results accurate to a user-specified error tolerance $\varepsilon$.
 For integration, we recommend the automatic PTR method when $\eta$ is not too small, and IAI otherwise.
 Several possible heuristics could be used to choose between the two methods based on $\eta$ and $\varepsilon$, and we will investigate these in our future work.
 For adaptive calculations, we have shown that IAI is preferable to TAI, because of its superior asymptotic scaling as $\eta \to 0^+$ and algorithmic efficiency, as well as its simplicty of implementation for IBZ calculations.
 In particular, for integrals of the form \eqref{eq:bzint}, IAI has the mild asymptotic complexity $\OO{\log^d(1/\eta)}$.

 Although for concreteness we have restricted our discussion to BZ integrals for Green's functions of the form \eqref{eq:bzint}, and have demonstrated the performance of our algorithms in calculations of the spectral function with constant, diagonal self-energy $\Sigma=-i \eta$, our framework is fairly general.
-In particular, the case of Green's functions involving frequency-dependent and non-diagonal self-energies is straightforward, and other possible applications include BZ integrals arising in response functions, or containing momentum-dependent self-energies.
+In particular, the case of Green's functions involving frequency-dependent and non-diagonal self-energies is straightforward, and other possible applications include BZ integrals arising in response functions.
+The generalization to momentum-dependent self-energies $\Sigma(\vect{k},\omega)$ requires that $\Sigma$ can be evaluated rapidly at arbitrary points $(\vect{k},\omega)$.
+Although the given representation of $\Sigma$ may be expensive to evaluate, it can be replaced by an approximant which can be evaluated quickly (e.g., a piecewise polynomial interpolant) in a precomputation.
+The proper approximant depends on the underlying structure of $\Sigma$, and is therefore problem-dependent.

 \acknowledgments